GoogleChrome/web.dev/src/site/content/en/blog/stale-while-revalidate/index.md

 there's nothing to do in this scenario.

-But if the cached response is stale, then another age-based check is performed: is the age of the cached response within the window of time covered by the `stale-while-revalidate` setting?
+But if the cached response is stale, then another age-based check is performed: is the age of the cached response within the additional time window provided by the `stale-while-revalidate` setting?

 If the age of a stale response falls into this window, then it will be used to